WhatsApp Business Account

 If there was an Olympic medal for World’s Greatest Temple Festival, the Thrissur Pooram Elephant Festival would win hands down.
 Every year, 30 or so elephants dressed to the nines, parade in the streets of Kerala and head to Vadakkunnathan temple, where Hindus then pay their respects to Shiva.

 Where: Thrissur, Kerala, India

 Naadam (“games” in Mongolian) is a traditional festival which shows off male participants’ strength.
-Referred to as the ‘Manly Games’, the festival pits contestants against each other in three different disciplines: wrestling, archery and horse-back riding.
+Referred to as the ‘Manly Games’, the festival pits contestants against each other in three different disciplines: wrestling, archery and horseback riding.
 Women also take part in the festivities – but do not wrestle.
-Naadam dates back centuries – pre Genghis Khan, who later strategically used the festivities to scout top-notch talent for his army- and is now inscribed on the Representative List of the Intagible Cultural Heritage of Humanity by UNESCO.
+Naadam dates back centuries – pre-Genghis Khan, who later strategically used the festivities to scout top-notch talent for his army- and is now inscribed on the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.

 When: 11 to 15 July 2018

 Where: Ulaanbaatar, Mongolia